Didas-git/typescript-reference/in.md

 #### [Interfaces](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#interfaces)

-An `interface` declaration is another way to declare a type.
-It's mostly used to declare object types.
+An `interface` declaration is another way to declare a type and it's mostly used to declare object types.
 They can be extended by other interfaces and implemented in classes using the implements keyword.

 ```ts
 interface Point {